Today I am posting savory twist on French sweet dessert. Actually, I had older Rachel Ray’s Mag and found the recipe.

 I made it my own with slight adoption from her original idea and recipe.
-It was such a nice dinner to serve it to my family that I already have other ideas how to change and add perhaps some peppers and mushrooms.
+It was such a nice dinner to serve it to my family that I already have other ideas on how to change and add perhaps some peppers and mushrooms.
 I think it would give fantastic taste too.

-First reaction of my dear hubby and kids was: “what kind of meal is this?”–Not very good reaction looking at their faces, but when they tried it everything was eaten very fast, which made me, of course, happy
+The first reaction of my dear hubby and kids was: “what kind of meal is this?”
+Not very good reaction looking at their faces, but when they tried it everything was eaten very fast, which made me, of course, happy

 I will post here her Basic Batter too with some changes, and you can use this batter for fritters, or make something sweet by adding some sugar with blueberries or cherries.

-Chicken and Sun-Dried Tomatoes Clafoutis
+Savory Chicken and Sun-Dried Tomatoes Clafoutis

+- 1 Tbs.
 Oil/I used Olive Oil

-Chicken Breast, cubed /or rotisserie chicken
+- ½ Chicken Breast cubed /or rotisserie chicken

-Garlic cloves, finely minced
+- 4 Garlic cloves finely minced

-and Pepper (just a sprinkle to taste)
+- Sea Salt and Pepper just a sprinkle to taste

-cups ½-in Baguette, cubed
+- ½ cups ½-in Baguette cubed

-tsp.
+- 1/4 tsp.
 Dry Basil

 - ½ cup Chicken Broth

-½ cups of Basic Batter (recipe Bellow)
+- 1 ½ cups of Basic Batter recipe Bellow

-tbs.
+- 1/3 tbs.
 Baking Powder

-tbs.
+- 1/4 tbs.
 Sea Salt

 - 1 ½ Tbs.
-Butter, melted
+Butter melted

 Mix eggs, baking powder, sugar, salt; Add melted butter, milk and Flour and mix until smooth.

-- This is when using raw chicken breast; Wash and cut chicken breast half into cubes, preheat oil in the skillet on the stove.
+This is when using raw chicken breast; Wash and cut chicken breast half into cubes, preheat oil in the skillet on the stove.
 Add chicken and cook until it’s not pink anymore.

-- Add chopped scallions, finely minced garlic and sun-dried tomatoes (this is a good time to add more ingredients if you desire).
+Add chopped scallions, finely minced garlic and sun-dried tomatoes (this is a good time to add more ingredients if you desire).
 Season it with just a little bit of sea salt and pepper to taste; sprinkle about 1/4 tsp. of dried basil on top.

-- Cover it with Alum. foil for the first 15 minutes, take it off and bake 15-20 more minutes or until golden brown and done.
-If it looks pale but it’s done you can turn on broiler for less then a minute and let it get bit golden on top.
+Cover it with Alum. foil for the first 15 minutes, take it off and bake 15-20 more minutes or until golden brown and done.
+If it looks pale but it’s done you can turn on the broiler for less then a minute and let it get a bit golden on top.

 You can serve it with salad on the side.

-- Recipe was calling for 5 TBS. of butter for the basic batter, but 1 ½ Tbs. was just fine for me; Also she was using 1 more TBS. with 1 Tbs. of olive oil for chicken which I omit the butter and just used oil.
+The recipe was calling for 5 TBS. of butter for the basic batter, but 1 ½ Tbs. was just fine for me; Also she was using 1 more TBS. with 1 Tbs. of olive oil for chicken which I omit the butter and just used oil.
 I think it would be too heavy with all the additional butter and I was right.
 But if you want to add more you are more then welcome.
-I added Scallions instead of the yellow onion and added bit of basil which was not in the original recipe but gave nice aroma to mine.
+I added Scallions instead of the yellow onion and added a bit of basil which was not in the original recipe but gave a nice aroma to mine.